 Dogecoin was based on Luckycoin that rewards miners randomly for each successful block mining.
 This changed on March 2014, when the coin changed it to a static block reward.
 The token, Luckycoin, was based on Litecoin that uses *scrypt technology in its proof-of-work algorithm.

 Initially, Dogecoin or DOGE had a 100 billion DOGE cap but it was later changed to infinite.
-This means that if bitcoin only has 21 million BTC, DOGE has infinite supply.
+This means that if bitcoin only has 21 million BTC, DOGE has an infinite supply.

 Where to Buy DOGE in the Philippines